-Some of the information required under paragraph 1 is exhaustively provided in Part II of this Report, to refer to for greater detail.
+Some of the information required under paragraph 1 is also exhaustively provided in Part II of this Report, to which reference is made for greater detail.
 In particular:

 - the topic of shareholders' rights and voting rights at Meetings is examined in the chapter on Meetings; - the rules applying to the appointment and replacement of members of the Board of Directors and the Management Control Committee are discussed in the chapters on these Corporate Bodies.